Find Trade Colleges

 Read full report on Mental & Social Health Services at Lake Washington Institute of Technology

-Central Washington University came in at #7 in this year’s edition of the Most Popular Mental & Social Health Services Bachelor’s Degree Trade Schools in the Far Western US Region ranking.
-Located in the distant town of Ellensburg, CWU is a public school with a medium-sized student population.
+Central Washington University ranked #7 on this year’s Most Popular Mental & Social Health Services Bachelor’s Degree Trade Schools in the Far Western US Region list.
+Located in the town of Ellensburg, CWU is a public college with a moderately-sized student population.

 Read More…